Skip to main content

 Development of beginning-level technical skills and movement concepts in modern dance, including vocabulary, technique, history, performance and alignment, with emphasis on safe and efficient body use.
 Class format will include structured exercises and improvisations.
 A small fee may be required for dance concert attendance.

 This course will emphasize the practice of the eight limbs of yoga at an introductory level.
-Coursework will include the study of yoga culture, breathing exercises, meditation techniques, and a variety of yoga asanas (postures): standing, twisting, balancing, forward bending, backward bending, and inversions.
+Coursework will include the study of yoga culture, breathing exercises, meditation techniques and a variety of yoga asanas (postures): standing, twisting, balancing, forward bending, backward bending and inversions.
 Students will develop the skills required to perform these postures and maintain a safe yoga practice.

-Understanding Dance and Its Role in Society
+DAN 122: Dance and Society

 Dance and Society examines dance as an artistic, religious, cultural and social form, including historic and aesthetic influences, basic dance elements and relationship to other arts.
 This course incorporates multiple modalities of dance knowledge – lectures, films, demonstrations and practical dance experience.
 A small fee may be required for concert attendance.